AcidLakes/Grace-s-Repository/README.md

 ## Arcitecture

 ## My work
-* Implementation of opening screen menu
+* Wrote full documentation
-* Implementation of level 3
+* Wrote full PowerPoint presentation
-* Implementation of pause, help and win screens
+*	Implementation of opening scene
-* Implementation of fully functional store
+*	Implemented level 3
-* Fully written application document
+*	Implementation of pause, help and win scenes
-* Fully written powerpoint presentation
+*	Implementation of store scene
-* Microsoft word document containing referances of assets I used
+*	Designed 1/3 of the wireframe
-* 1/3 of team wireframe
+*	Updated wireframe with each change to the application

 ## Technology used
 * Unity V 2019.3.2f1